rubyreferences/rubyref/jekyll/language/variables-constants.md

 Ruby has some special globals that behave differently depending on context such as the regular expression match variables or that have a side-effect when assigned to.
-See the [global variables documentation](/language/globals.md) for details.
+See the <a href='/language/globals.md' class='remote' target='_blank'>global variables documentation</a> for details.